 When you plan to go on work-related trips, HR will typically arrange for most of your accommodation and transportation costs and document these expenses.

 You need to:

 - Document any expenses that our company hasn’t directly arranged for (e.g. taxi fares.)
 Please ask for bills and receipts whenever you can.
 You might also receive a per diem sum to cover other necessary travel expenses.

 - Submit your reimbursement claim and submit an expense report with all necessary documentation.
 Please submit your claim/report within one month after your trip.

-Your manager or HR are responsible for approving reimbursement claims.
+Your manager or HR is responsible for approving reimbursement claims.
 If your manager approves your expenses, you will receive your reimbursement within two pay periods.